iO-Academy/2020-feb-stock-api/README.md

 # Get all orders
 ----

-    By default, gets all active orders that are in the database.
+    Gets all orders that are in the database.

 * **URL**